Supercar makers neglect women at their peril

 Women tend to choose cars that are smaller, cheaper and more fuel-efficient, according to a study by TrueCar.com, an automotive pricing and information website.

-While that may be true as a generalization, there are women who want cars that are powerful, loaded with features and fun to drive just as much as men.
+While that may be true as a generalisation, there are women who want cars that are powerful, loaded with features and fun to drive just as much as men.

 That appears to be especially the case in emerging markets.